The fertile void

 It wasn't easy.
 What makes it even harder is when you spend so much effort on one big project like a startup.
 You become it, your coordinates in the world are relative to that project.
 "Who are you"?
 "I'm an entrepreneur, a CEO, a tech lead, a doctor, a father of two teenagers" — something relative to the massive project you started.

-We are shaped to behave relative to external achievement ratings from a very young age.
+We are shaped to behave relative to externally-mirrored achievements from a very young age.
 School is all about grades, which the system strives to make not only judged by external factors, but also be objective, absolute, unquestionable.

 Laziness is a word people use too casually, often to shame states we do not understand.
 If I'm not being seen in motion, who am I seen as?
 Am I being lazy?
 If there is no immediate next mountain, what story do I tell to others and to myself?